-HIST 2800 American History 3 semester credits The student will acquire general knowledge of the history of the United States.
-Through this course, students will analyze different aspects of the political, social and economic development through the historical periods of the North American society.
+HIST 2800American History3 semester creditsThe student will acquire general knowledge of the history of the United States.
+Through this course, students will analyzedifferent aspects of the political, social and economic development through the historical periods of the North Americansociety.
 Controversial issues and their relation with the world will also be studied.

-HRM200 Human Resources Management 4.5 Quarter Credits This course serves as an introductory course in human resources management (HRM) with a particular emphasis on the disciplines used by business professionals.
-Using the Employee Life Cycle as a framework, the class will explore the historical
+HRM200Human Resources Management4.5 Quarter CreditsThis course serves as an introductory course in human resources management (HRM) with a particular emphasis on the disciplines used by business professionals.
+Using the Employee Life Cycle as a framework, the class will explore the historical evolution and philosophical foundations of the field as well as examine the current practices that are being used to support human resources in the workplace.
+Future HRM challenges will be examined and the emerging concept of strategic HRM will be highlighted.

-HSA400 Leadership in Healthcare 6.0 Quarter Credits

-In this course, students will analyze the foundations of leadership within the context of healthcare, including various types of theories and styles.
+HSA400 Leadership in Healthcare 6.0 Quarter Credits In this course, students will analyze the foundations of leadership within the context of healthcare, including various types of theories and styles.
 They will also explore leadership and followership in the solution of organizational challenges.
 In addition, students will evaluate leadership skills applicable to organizational management in healthcare.